 ESG refers to environmental, social and governance-related matters.
-They are commonly regarded as criteria for a company’s operations in relation to the environment, employees, customers, corporate governance, etc. Under PRC law, there is currently no specific statutory directors’ duty on or in relation to matters that could be categorised as an ESG consideration.
+They are commonly regarded as criteria for a company’s operations in relation to the environment, employees, customers, corporate governance, etc. Under PRC law, there is currently no specific statutory directors’ duty on or in relation to matters that could be categorized as an ESG consideration.
 Such duties are, currently, also not stipulated or recommended in any nationwide applicable legal framework.
 In particular, China does not have a unified Corporate Governance Code to regulate ESG-related duties.

-However, from a civil and corporate law perspective, Article 147 of the PRC Company Law stipulates that directors, supervisors and senior management personnel shall comply with laws, administrative regulations and the Articles of Associations of the company, and bear a duty of loyalty and diligence towards the company.
+Articles 147 of the 2018 PRC Company Law and Articles 179 and 180 of the 2024 Company Law stipulate that directors, supervisors and senior management personnel shall comply with laws, administrative regulations and the Articles of Associations of the company, and bear a duty of loyalty and diligence towards the company.
 Thus, it is possible that the Articles of Association, a code of conduct or other internal rules of a company stipulate specific duties of directors and management personnel on ESG-related matters.
-For management personnel, such duties are additionally possible to be stipulated in their labour contracts.
+For management personnel, such duties are additionally possible to be stipulated in their labour contracts or be stipulated in their annual target for evaluating their performance.
 Therefore, in order to identify any ESG-related duties of directors and management personnel, the above-mentioned legal documents should be reviewed in the individual case.

 From an administrative and criminal law perspective, there are numerous stipulations according to which the “responsible person”, “person directly in charge”, “person directly responsible” or “major person in charge” can be liable.
 Due to the immense administrative legislation of the PRC, an exhaustive summary of the potential administrative liability is practically unobtainable.
 Below are some examples: